Serving all people by providing personalized health and wellness through exemplary care, education and research.

 After heart surgery, call the doctor right away if your child has:

-Increased pain, swelling, redness, bleeding, or drainage of an incision site.
+Increased pain, swelling, redness, bleeding, or drainage of an incision site

-Nausea or vomiting.
+Nausea or vomiting that continues

-A cough that won’t go away.
+A cough that won’t go away

-An irregular heartbeat.
+An irregular heartbeat

 After treatment, most children with an AV canal defect can be active.
 The level and extent of physical activity will vary with each child.
 Certain contact sports, such as football, may need to be avoided.
 Check with the cardiologist about what activities are appropriate for your child.

 Regular follow-up visits with the cardiologist are needed for the rest of your child’s life.
 The rebuilt valves will always be abnormal.
 They need to be checked to make sure they’re working properly without too much leakage, especially the mitral valve.
-Further valve treatment may be needed later in life.
+Further valve treatment or replacement may be needed later in life.

-Your child may need to take antibiotics before having any surgery or dental work to prevent infection of the inside lining of the heart and valves.
+Depending on the details of the surgical repair, your child may need to take antibiotics before having any surgery or dental work to prevent infection of the inside lining of the heart and valves.
 This infection is called infective endocarditis.
 Antibiotics should be taken as directed by the cardiologist.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR